willswire/unifi-ddns/README.md

 ## Solution 2 - Free Hosted Configuration (BETA)

 ### Overview
-Because the Worker code makes requests to Cloudflare's API on your behalf using your designated domain name and API key, any worker running the code found in [index.js](https://github.com/willswire/unifi-cloudflare-ddns/blob/main/index.js) will process requestes and update your private DNS records accordingly.
+Because the Worker code makes requests to Cloudflare's API on your behalf using your designated domain name and API key, any worker running the code found in [index.js](https://github.com/willswire/unifi-cloudflare-ddns/blob/main/index.js) will process requestes and update your DNS records accordingly.
 In other words, use this solution if you prefer not to manually configure anything on Cloudflare yourself!

 ### Configuring UniFi OS
 1. Log on to your [UniFi OS Controller](https://unifi.ui.com/)